 So let’s break down each letter in this checklist…

 Position (Where Are You?)

 Position is crucial in poker.
-Being in position postflop means that you will have final say on whether money goes in on a given street – and if it will, exactly how much.
+Being in position postflop means that you will have the final say on whether any money goes in on a given street – and if it will, exactly how much.
 This means you can apply pot control more easily, apply pressure more easily, and overall have an easier time making decisions.

 This isn’t to say that you will fold all hands when you may end up being out of position (OOP) postflop.
 You certainly wouldn’t fold AA from the small blind just because you’d be OOP if you went postflop.
 But when you do rate to be OOP postflop, especially in a multi-way pot, you want to be much more selective with the hands you play preflop.
 This results in being tighter and playing marginal hands (like KJ and AT) less often – especially when playing from UTG.

 - Be more selective from early position where your likelihood of being OOP if you go postflop is much higher

 - Given the table, is it likely that a pot is going to go multiway (MW) or heads up (HU)?
 Being OOP is much tougher in MW pots than HU pots

 - Before limping behind, especially from MP, consider how likely it is that you will have position (and if a HU or MW pot is inevitable)

 Location Of Weaker Players